ome/omero_search_engine/README.rst

 * Complex Query Support:

   - Combine multiple conditions using AND and OR to answer advanced data queries.
-* Search Across Multiple Entity Types
+* Search Across Multiple source types
   - Search images, projects, screens, plates, and datasets.
 * Attribute-Agnostic Search: